-At Riverside we follow the local authority admissions procedure and all admissions to main school are managed by North Yorkshire County Council.
+At Riverside School, we follow the local authority admissions procedure and all admissions to main school are managed by North Yorkshire County Council.
 Selection and over-subscription criteria as well as information on the whole application process is also available on the NYCC website, which can be accessed here.

 Or phone NYCC Admissions via 0845 0349467